f5devcentral/xcmcndemoguide/README.rst

 Update Routes
 ~~~~~~~~~~~~~~

 Next we need to configure routing.
-Traffic between Cloud A and Cloud C needs to use the XC Global Network.
+Traffic between Cloud A and Cloud C will use the XC Global Network.
 This is achieved with route table entries, matching address prefixes, and setting next hop as the XC node's network interface.
 This demo has already created a route table entry for Cloud A to reach Cloud C via the XC Global Network.
-Your task is to configure similar routing on Cloud C.

 1. You can take a look at the screenshot taken from Cloud A below.

 .. figure:: assets/cloud_c_routes.png

 Items of importance...
-"Send all traffic matching 192.168.0.0/16 to the XC node"

 ==============================  =========
 Destination                     Target